 “Learn the art of progress, not perfection,” Musselman said.
 “We are setting ourselves up for failure from the when we expect to ‘have it all’ perfectly balanced.
 In other words, we will always feel like we are failing.”

 From “doing it all” as a mom to building your entrepreneurial business to perfecting your talent, it’s time to let go of that expectation that things are always going to be perfect.
 Instead, try writing down the incremental improvements you made each week.
-Celebrate small successes that eventually will lead to big ones.
+Celebrate small successes that eventually will lead to big ones and finding new ways to be happier.

 27, See a Therapist – They can Help